EmixamZ/EmixamZ/README.md

 - 👋 Hi, I’m @EmixamZ, I currently live in Belgium🇧🇪
 - 👀 I’m interested in development and new technologies
-- 🏋🏽 Currently working as a Software Engineer (C#/.NET)
+- 🏋🏽 Currently working as a Software Engineer (C#/.NET - Angular)
 - 🌱 At the moment mainly : Angular (with NgRx) and Flutter (with Riverpod)
 - 💞️ I’m looking to collaborate on any project where I could add some value